 Result of the CDT

-By clicking the button CDT CDT is short for check delivery times and it is a function on order rows which calculates when the order row in question can be delivered, taking lead times and throughput times into consideration.
-CDT also checks if existing orders and suggestions can cover material shortages, if any, and affects when the order row can be delivered. on quote row, customer order row, stock order – sales and manufacturing order, you can see the result of the CDT in a separate window.
+CDT is short for check delivery times and it is a function on order rows which calculates when the order row in question can be delivered, taking lead times and throughput times into consideration.
+CDT also checks if existing orders and suggestions can cover material shortages, if any, and affects when the order row can be delivered. button on quote row, customer order row, stock order – sales, and manufacturing order, you can see the result of the CDT in a separate window.
 A symbol on this button indicates how the order/order row is supplied according to the list below.
 A tooltip on the button also informs you of this in text form.

 -